KDCinfo/too-much-time/readme.md

 The "disclaimer" would be that, at least for the initial versions of the app, **there can be various edge cases unaccounted for.** I did a LOT of testing, but there were multiple layered factors that went into various coding decision points.

+[2020-07-01 Update] - Some major bug fixes have helped with tab and app focus and navigation, with a mindset for only creating an alarm on 'an initial visit' of a 'matching and active page'.
+However, navigational bugs may still exist.

 ### #4 - Important Storage FAQs

 The 'storage' that your URL info list is stored on is inside the browser and is only available if the browser supports the 'chrome.storage.sync' API.